 - To identify heart rhythm changes that may occur during exercise

-- To further test for a heart valve problem (such as aortic valve or mitral valve stenosis)
+- To evaluate the significance of a heart valve problem (such as aortic valve or mitral valve stenosis)

-There may be other reasons why your health care provider asks for this test.
+There may be other reasons why your health care provider requests this test.

 The meaning of your test results depends on the reason for the test, your age, and your history of heart and other medical problems.

 What abnormal results mean